alexbleich/housing-affordability-tool/ASSUMPTIONS.md

 # Assumptions, Methods, Data Schema, and Guardrails

-*This is a technical appendix for the Housing Affordability Visualizer written for non-coders who want transparency.
-This document explains how inputs are read, how costs are combined, how price maps to income, and what safeguards and caveats apply.*
+This is a technical appendix for the Housing Affordability Visualizer *written for non-coders who want transparency*.
+This document explains how inputs are read, how costs are combined, how price maps to income, and what safeguards and caveats apply.

 ## 1) Data Files (and the columns we expect)